EricssonResearch/scream/multicam/sender/README.md

 `$ make`

 To enable SCReAM V2, change SET(CMAKE_CXX_FLAGS "-fPIC -fpermissive -pthread") to SET(CMAKE_CXX_FLAGS "-fPIC -fpermissive -pthread -V2") in CMakeLists.txt
+Note also then that SCREAM_VERSION="V2" is needed in startsender.sh

 **5. Start streaming